CLIxIndia-Dev/unplatform_v2/README.md

 This software uses many third-party software packages, and the authors are grateful for every one.
 The majority can be found listed in `ui/package.json` or `requirements.txt`.
 All third-party software remains copyright by the respective author(s) and may have different license requirements than this software.
+You can find additional information in `NOTICES.md`.

 In addition, the authors would like to acknowledge the use of the following packages: